Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/data-elements/_index.md

 ## Upload data

-Endpoint for initially uploading a new data element on a specific instance.
+Endpoint for uploading a new data element on a specific instance.

 ```http
 POST basePath?dataType={data type name}
 ```

-The **dataType** parameter is required and should contain the name of one of the data types defined on the application.
+The **dataType** parameter is required and should reference one of the data types defined on the application.
 Data types with an **appLogic** property are linked to a form and will have data validation and calculation rules associated with them.
 Submitted data will be deserialized from **application/xml** or **application/json** based on the content-type of the request.
-Data types without an **appLogic** property will be handeled as any random file and streamed directly to storage.
+Data types without an **appLogic** property will be handeled as an attachment and streamed directly to storage.

-### Submitting form as application/json
+### Uploading form data as application/json

 ```json
 Content-Type: application/json